yegor256/blog/_drafts/defensive.md

   - startup failure stories
 ---

-Do you check input parameters of your methods for validity?
+Do you check the input parameters of your methods for validity?
 I don't.
-But I did.
-Not any more.
+I used to, but not anymore.
-I just let my methods crash with null pointer and other exceptions, when parameters are not valid.
+I just let my methods crash with a null pointer and other exceptions when parameters are not valid.
 This may sound illogical, but only in the beginning.
-I'm suggesting to use **validating decorators** instead.
+I'm suggesting you use **validating decorators** instead.

 <!--more-->